Sabyasachi Mukherjee: Career

-During the summer of 1999, Sabyasachi Mukerjee graduated from the National Institute of Fashion Technology India.
+During the summer of 1999, Sabyasachi Mukherjee graduated from the National Institute of Fashion Technology.
 Four months later, he started his eponymous brand which began with a workforce of three people.
-In 2001, he won the Femina British Council’s most outstanding young Designer of India award, which took him to London for an internship with Georgina von Etzdorf, an eclectic designer based in Salisbury.
+In 2001, he won the Femina British Council's Most Outstanding Young Designer of India Award, which took him to London for an internship with Georgina von Etzdorf, an eclectic designer based in Salisbury.
 Returning home with ideas, Sabyasachi started retailing at all major stores in India.